 Both new campuses are bright, spacious, and offer a lot of new features, with new visual and performing arts spaces at the high school; and science labs, a band hall, a choir room, a drama and dance multipurpose space, an art room, and a competition-sized gym and locker room spaces on the Walnut Hill campus.

 The Montessori Schools

-Harry Stone Montessori Academy and George Bannerman Dealey Montessori and International Academy were the district’s only Montessori schools for a very long time, and getting into both popular magnet schools is difficult.
-But the district opened Eduardo Mata Montessori in 2014 as a neighborhood school, and in 2018 Onesimo Hernadez converted to a Montessori school as well.
+Harry Stone Montessori Academy and George Bannerman Dealey Montessori and International Academy were the district’s only Montessori schools for a long time, and getting into both popular magnet schools is difficult.
+But the district opened Eduardo Mata Montessori in 2014 as a neighborhood school, and in 2018 Onesimo Hernadez also converted to a Montessori school.
 They were eventually joined by the Downtown Montessori at Ida B. Wells, then Prestonwood Montessori at E.D.
 Walker.
 The former serves families who live and/or work downtown primarily, and the latter is in a northwest Dallas neighborhood, sharing a block with E.D.
 Walker Middle School.

 The Career Institutes

 Back in the day, it was known as vo-tech, or vocational-technical instruction.
 But Dallas ISD’s four career institutes allow students from high school campuses all over the district to train for careers in an impressive array of fields, including cybersecurity, construction and carpentry, electrical and solar technology, dental assisting, architecture and interior design, game design, plumbing, and welding.
 A health science cluster offers the opportunity to become a dental assistant or EMT.
 Most of the programs offer students the opportunity to accrue professional certifications that will allow them to start a career right out of high school.